ClusterHQ/flocker/docs/introduction.rst

 * `Geard`_ is used to start, stop, and enumerate containers.
 * Geard works by creating systemd units.
-* Systemd units are a good way to provide admin tools for:
+* systemd units are a good way to provide admin tools for:

   * Logging and state inspection.
   * Starting/stopping (including at boot).